 IBOR Transition for global banks

-In response to the de facto abolition of IBOR rates, many banks had to complete major exercises to prepare themselves to run different interest rate calculations.
+In response to the transition away from IBOR, many banks had to complete major exercises to prepare themselves to run different interest rate calculations.
 They also had to remediate existing loans.
 This involved two tasks.
 First, understanding their exposure to IBOR across their entire agreement universe, typically without a central contract repository or data store, therefore necessitating a document location, sorting, and review exercise.
 Second, a systematic outreach, amendment and re-negotiation exercise undertaken simultaneously across all affected agreements.
 An additional challenge was that the process was happening across the industry, globally, at the same time, creating capacity issues and meaning clear market practice was not established at the outset.

 Solution development for IBOR began over a year before the first transactions commenced.
 Our starting point was to build a fully integrated team; not only incorporating specialists across many distinct disciplines, but enabling the team to sufficiently understand each other’s ways of working.
-As well as incorporating the full suite of lending, derivatives and regulatory lawyers, alongside risk advisory consultants, our solution ultimately had a number of aspects facilitated through NRF Transform:
+As well as incorporating the full suite of lending, derivatives and regulatory lawyers, alongside risk advisory consultants, our solution emphasised the operational building blocks required to deliver this type of project at scale:

 - Process: A fully mapped process, with teams trained against it and guides and materials in place.
 This was designed in detail in advance, but on an adaptable basis, enabling variants to be used across a range of clients, from globally systemically important banks, to regional banks and other financial institutions.

 - Flexible Resourcing: A comprehensive and flexible resourcing structure supporting separate project teams dedicated to specific institutions, with a central “product” team maintaining the process, system build and best practice.
-This is supplemented by a resourcing plan for each project that in different phases allows teams to be scaled up as needed, from a large and experienced resource pool.
+This was supplemented by a resourcing plan for each project that allowed teams to be scaled up and down as needed, from a large and experienced resource pool.

-- Project Management: A dedicated Project Management Office, overseen by a Programme Manager who has been involved since work began on LIBOR transition, and is able to co-ordinate all elements of the work from a position of considerable experience and understanding.
+- Project Management: A dedicated Project Management Office, overseen by a Programme Manager involved at the outset of each IBOR transition mandate, and able to co-ordinate all elements of the work from a position of considerable experience and understanding.

 Results and benefits